 Directors and Secretary

 Every person who applies to register a company must have the written consent of all proposed directors to act in that role and, if necessary, that of a company secretary.
-An individual does not need to give these to ASIC when they register their company.
-However, they should keep them with their other records after company incorporation.
+An individual does not need to provide these to ASIC when registering their company.
+However, they should keep them with their other records after the company is incorporated.

 Business Name

 An individual can choose a name for their corporation.
 If they do, they need to reserve the name and then register it.
 ASIC manages both processes.
-Alternatively, a company can use the Australian Company Number issued to it by ASIC.
+Alternatively, a company can use the Australian Company Number issued to it by the Australian Securities and Investments Commission (ASIC).

 Shareholders Agreement